Find a Collaborative Family Professional

 No two people will need the same support — you may need a collaboratively trained divorce lawyer and a financial planner, another couple may need a family specialist for counselling services and a divorce coach.
 Yet another couple may just need a family law lawyer who knows how to help a couple through a collaborative divorce.

-Divorce Coaches are licensed therapists who have specialized training in the area of divorce/separation.
-They help clients address intense emotional issues that often create barriers in settling disputes during this challenging time.
-They will assist the individual by providing them with resources, education, and information, while helping develop positive stress management, effective communication, and conflict-resolution skills.
+Divorce Coaches help clients address issues that often create barriers in settling disputes during this challenging time.
+They will assist the individual by providing them with resources, education, and information, while helping the client to develop positive stress management, goal setting, effective communication, and conflict-resolution skills.
 Divorce Coaches can also assist with clarifying the individual’s needs, interests, and concerns to prepare them to advocate for themselves in team meetings.
-This keeps the process moving forward, but also supports the development of long-term healthy coping as the family continues to live in two-households.
+This keeps the process moving forward and allows them to be their best self in a two household family.

 You have multiple search options (All, Family Lawyers, Financial Professionals, Family Specialists).
 You can also search by Postal Code if you are interested in “finding a Collaborative Professional in my area”, or by name and keyword.